pbaitor/i18n-twitter-sentiment/README.md

-# Multi-languange sentiment analysis using zero shot cross lingual transfer learning
+# Multi-languange sentiment analysis using neural networks and zero shot cross lingual transfer learning.

 Final project for the Building AI course